mwherman2000/neo-windocs/windocs/neo-charm/README.md

 ## Sidenote for Ethereum Smart Contract Developers

-If you're coming from an ETH dev background, you will be used to thinking of your smart contract (after it's deployed onto the blockchain) like an instance of a C++/C# class and you can invoke any of the contract's public methods and fields.
+If you're coming from an ETH development background, you will be used to thinking of your smart contract (after it's deployed onto the blockchain) like an instance of a C++/C# class and you can invoke any of the contract's public methods and fields.

 In NEO smart contract development, most people follow a pattern of invoking a smart contract through the public `Main()` function.
 Using this pattern, NEO smart contracts are more like .NET/C# console applications where the operating environment invokes function Main and passes in the arguments to the function (metaphorically, like command line parameters).
 This will evolve but this is a common pattern today.